goosewobbler/zutron/docs/getting-started.md

 app.on('quit', unsubscribe);
 ```

-Next initialise the bridge in the preload script.
+Next, initialise the bridge in the preload script.
 Here the bridge needs the State type and the ipcRenderer.
 The bridge initialiser will return a set of handlers which should be exposed to the renderer process via the `contextBridge` module.

 ```ts
 import { ipcRenderer, contextBridge } from 'electron';